Crystal-Spider/hivemind/docs/source/index.rst

 1. Set up **Python 3.12.7** (you can use any environment manager or none).
 2. Install the dependencies from the file ``requirements.txt``.

-The suggested IDE is `Link Visual Studio Code <https://code.visualstudio.com/>`_, and settings for it are included.
+The suggested IDE is `Visual Studio Code <https://code.visualstudio.com/>`_, and settings for it are included.

 Usage
 -----